alcxyz/NB.no-Downloader/README.md

 - Download complete books from the Norwegian National Library
 - Support for both public (`digibok`) and restricted (`pliktmonografi`) document types
 - Automatically determine book length if not specified
-- Authentication support for restricted content
+- Authentication support for restricted content (including cookie file support)
-- Assemble tiled images into complete pages
 - Convert all pages into a single PDF file
+- Customizable image quality
+- Automatic detection of introduction pages (I1, I2, etc.)

 ## Prerequisites